Liam-Zhou/chuwa1206/ShortQuestions/hw5.md

 Thread thread = new Thread(myRunnable);
 thread.start();

-4.Difference between Runnable and Callable?
+4. Difference between Runnable and Callable?
 Runnable is used for tasks that don't return a result or handle checked exceptions, while Callable is used for tasks that return a result and can handle checked exceptions.

-5.What is the difference between t.start() and t.run()?
+5. What is the difference between t.start() and t.run()?
 t.start() starts a new thread and executes the run() method in that thread, while t.run() simply calls the run() method on the current thread without starting a new one.

-6.Which way of creating threads is better: Thread class or Runnable interface?
+6. Which way of creating threads is better: Thread class or Runnable interface?
 Using the Runnable interface is generally preferred for creating threads because it allows for better code separation and flexibility in Java.

 7. What are the thread statuses?